Deep Tiny Network for Recognition-Oriented Face Image Quality Assessment: Method

 \subsection{Generating training dataset with quality label}

 Usually, learning-based methods require amounts of labeled data to learn the desired function.
 Previous learning-based FIQA methods tried to train a prediction model from small lab-collected datasets (e.g., SCFace, FRGC, GBU, and Multi-PIE) due to the lack of a large number of face images that are labeled with quality scores.
-Lack of training data limits the capability of deep learning models.
+The lack of training data limits the capability of deep learning models.
 Similar to \cite{zhuang2019recognition} and \cite{hernandez2019faceqnet}, we adopt a feasible but fast method to generate a large number of labeled data.
 More specifically, since the proposed quality metric only involves a well-trained FR model and a training dataset, we can automatically generate amounts of data with quality labels and use labeled data to train our tinyFQnet.

-The whole process of generating the labeled dataset for training the tinyFQnet is shown as follows: \begin{enumerate} \item training $Q$ on $\mathcal{D}$; \item extract the weights $\mathcal{W}$ of classifier layer in $Q$; \item extract the features $\mathcal{F}$ of training data using $Q$; \item compute the quality scores of $\mathcal{D}$ by using Equation \ref{equa:fiqa_metric}. \end{enumerate} The first step is to train the FR model $Q$.
-Usually, we can use an existed well-trained FR model and its training dataset.
+The whole process of generating the labeled dataset for training the tinyFQnet is shown as follows:

+The first step is to train the FR model $Q$.
+Usually, we can use an existing well-trained FR model and its training dataset.
 Then, we extract the weights $\mathcal{W}$ of the classifier and all training data features from the FR model.
 Finally, the quality of the image can be computed with Equation \ref{equa:fiqa_metric}.